hkershaw-brown/ww3_toolbox/README.md

 # ww3_toolbox

-This is a tool box for submitting WW3 jobs on Yellowstone and Cheyenne.
+This is a tool box for submitting WW3 jobs on Yellowstone and Cheyenne and Oscar.

+## Step 0: Create grid_inp_file

 ## Step 1: Prepare grid